davidaustinarcher/contrast-cli-wrapper/README.md

 1. Fetch the libraries back from the Contrast API.
 1. Send the libraries to the API for analysis.
 1. Detail the results in the command line.
+1. Optionally delete the application if the remove_application is set to true

 ### Prerequisites